Ontario and Canada Legal Rights Explained

 .
 Consents to Disclose and Verify Information

-These Consent forms [presently Form 0985] embody the applicant's permission for welfare to contact and receive INFORMATION from third parties, such as employers, banks, schools, other government departments, etc. Welfare also has legal authority to require the members of the benefit unit to sign consent forms in the manner required by the third parties, and to have consent forms updated [Reg s.19].
+Amongst the separate documents that will be required at welfare intake are "Consents to Disclose and Verify Information".
+These forms (Form 0985) embody the applicant's permission for welfare to contact and receive information from third parties, such as employers, banks, schools, other government departments, etc. Welfare also has legal authority to require the other members of the benefit unit to sign consent forms in the manner required by the third parties, and to have consent forms updated [Reg s.19].

-Use of these Consents is fraught with a great deal of abuse - in which administrators are quite complicit.
+Use of these Consents is fraught with a great deal of abuse, in which administrators are quite complicit.
 On their face these forms only purport to justify the providing of "information" by third parties to the administrator.
-As a practical matter however what are provided almost invariably in response to these requests are copies of original documents or business records which - under the rubric of satisfying the "information" request, end up providing the administrator with documentary evidence.
-It is this same documentary evidence which then finds itself entered into court against the recipient should fraud charges follow.
-This is but one aspect of the tenuous situation that social assistance recipients find themselves in with respect to the criminal procedural protections advanced to other citizens by the Charter (see Ch.12: "Fraud and Prosecutions").
+As a practical matter however what are provided almost invariably in response to these requests are copies of original documents or business records which - under the rubric of satisfying the "information" request - end up providing the administrator with documentary evidence.
+It is this same documentary evidence which then finds itself entered into court against the recipient should overpayment assessments or fraud charges follow.
+This is but one aspect of the tenuous situation that social assistance recipients find themselves in with respect to the criminal procedural protections advanced to other citizens by both the Charter and general principles of privacy, search and seizure law (see Ch.12: "Fraud and Prosecutions").

 This new provision may be an indication of the disrespect with which recipients are regarded by both administrators, the Ministry and third-party information-holders.
-What responsible information-holder - invariably under a fiduciary duty to hold information in confidence - would release such information on being told by a welfare worker over the phone that: "the applicant says it's ok"?
+What responsible information-holder (most of whom are invariably under a fiduciary duty to hold information in confidence) - would release such information on being told by a person (purporting to be a welfare worker) over the phone that: "the applicant says it's ok"?

 .
 Assignments and Agreements to Reimburse